Edwing123/python-really-simple-tokenizer/README.md

 # <dest-data-file> - file where the tokens list (json array) will be saved
 ```

-See `examples` directory for some examples of the output.
+Go to [examples](./examples) directory to see some examples of the output.

 ## Run tests